 In 1998, R.J.
 Reynolds and other major cigarette manufacturers agreed to comply with the marketing restrictions set forth in the Master Settlement Agreement (MSA).
-Among those restrictions are bans on:
+Among those restrictions are:

-- The use of cartoon images in advertising, promotion, packaging or labeling of tobacco products;
+- Bans on the use of cartoon images in advertising, promotion, packaging or labeling of tobacco products;

-- The use of billboards, stadium signs, transit signs and certain other outdoor advertising of tobacco products;
+- Bans on the use of billboards, stadium signs, transit signs and certain other outdoor advertising of tobacco products;

-- The use of tobacco-branded merchandise (such as caps and T-shirts);
+- Bans on the use of tobacco-branded merchandise (such as caps and T-shirts);

-- The use of payments for the placement or use of tobacco products or brands in movies, TV programs, live recorded performances, videos or video games;
+- Bans on the use of payments for the placement or use of tobacco products or brands in movies, TV programs, live recorded performances, videos or video games;

-- The use of non-tobacco brand names on tobacco products; and
+- Bans on the use of non-tobacco brand names on tobacco products; and

-- Licensing of third parties to use or advertise any tobacco brand name in a manner that would constitute a violation of the MSA if done by the participating manufacturer itself.
+- Bans on licensing third parties to use or advertise any tobacco brand name in a manner that would constitute a violation of the MSA if done by the participating manufacturer itself.

-R.J.
-Reynolds and American Snuff Company maintain a database of adult tobacco consumers to facilitate marketing communications directly with adult tobacco consumers who have expressed an interest in receiving communications from the companies.
-To be added to this database, the adult tobacco consumer must certify that they are an existing consumer of tobacco products, at least 21 years of age and wish to receive mailings and offers.
+RAI's operating companies maintain a database of adult tobacco consumers to facilitate marketing communications directly with adult tobacco consumers who have expressed an interest in receiving communications from the companies.
+To be added to this database, the adult tobacco consumer must certify that they are an existing consumer of tobacco products, are at least 21 years of age and wish to receive mailings and offers.
 The age of consumers who sign up through a brand website or the consumer relations center is verified using independent third-party sources that access and utilize a broad range of private, public and government data.
 For in-person consumer engagements, such as in retail outlets, bars and nightclubs, adult tobacco consumers are required to show a valid, government-issued photo identification showing proof of age in order to be added to the marketing database.

-Every mailing sent out contains information identifying ways for consumers to opt out of future communications.
-In addition, consumers are removed from the active mailing list after a period of inactivity if they do not redeem promotional offers or otherwise interact with our companies and brands.
+Every marketing mailing sent out contains information identifying ways for consumers to opt out of future communications.
+In addition, consumers are removed from the active mailing list after a period of inactivity if they do not redeem promotional offers or otherwise interact with our tobacco operating companies and brands.